 This conference is an opportunity to hear experts in the field of otolaryngology—head and neck surgery present the most up-to-date surgical techniques, clinical care, and research findings for the management and care of patients, with a specific focus on otology, head-and-neck oncology, thyroid, and rhinology.

 This course is designed for health care providers in the fields of otolaryngology-head and neck surgery, radiation oncology, hematology oncology, speech and language pathology, and audiology.

 At the conclusion of this activity, the participant will be able to:

-The UAMS College of Medicine designates this live activity for a maximum of 11.25 AMA PRA Category 1 Credits™.
+The University of Arkansas for Medical Sciences designates this live activity for a maximum of 11.5 AMA PRA Category 1 Credits.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 American with Disabilities Act (ADA)

 Special Needs: We are committed to making this CME activity accessible to all individuals.
 If you need auxiliary aid(s) or service(s) as identified in the Americans with Disabilities Act, or have a dietary restriction, please describe your needs on the registration form.
-Most requests can be accommodated if notification is received by March 30, 2020.
+Most requests can be accommodated if notification is received by March 15.